In This Article

 How to Install and Use Each Library

-Installing and using urllib3 or the requests library is simple.
-Here’s how to set them up and the differences you’ll see in handling retries, errors, and sending HTTP requests.
+Installing urllib3 or the requests library is quite similar because, as with most libraries, they can be installed with pip commands.
+The immediate differences you'll notice when using them are in handling retries, errors, and sending HTTP requests.

 Installing urllib3